panicmechanic/ZMD/Readme.md

 dungeons, the sea of the dead and the infamous Mt.
 Olympus.
 You will have to outwit great foes, avoid traps, solve puzzles, gather legendary items and battle mythic monsters.

-The game seeks to (eventually) have a feeling of undertaking a great journey, different every time you play.
-As inspired by the Odyssey and LOTR.
-Think an Odyssey Simulator.
+The game seeks to (eventually) have a focus on combat, with tight mechanics and realisism.
+The game should be short, around 3-5 hours to win, but have enough breadth and depth to keep the player from acheiving mastery easily.

 There should be many different level types for you to interact with, providing a great variety of challenges and problems to solve with brains or brawn as you continue your